 We are proud to support important work in toward justice, equality and sustainability regardless of geographic location.
 From Michigan to Myanmar and many places in between.

-As board members, we also keep our hearts close to home with particular interest for work being done in our home communities of:
+As board members, we also keep our hearts close to home with particular interest for work being done in our home communities in Michigan, Ohio, New York State, and Montana.

 Congratulations on receiving a grant from the Richard L. and Freda K. Flerlage Foundation!